sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_12_BehindTheScenesOfExecutionOfHelloWorld/Q_12_BehindTheScenesOfExecutionOfHelloWorld_Quiz.md

 **Description**

-a) The empty line with cursor indicates that the program is running.
+The empty line with cursor indicates that the program is running.

 ---
 ---